• Skip to primary navigation

 Notes

-This recipe is from the Fast, Fresh & Green cookbook by Susie Middleton.
+The caramelized plum tomatoes are from the the Fast, Fresh & Green cookbook by Susie Middleton.
 This recipe has been republished on this blog with permission from the author.

 More Appetizer Recipes